 - Library-related groups

-- Businesses holding non-commercial meeting may use the Meeting Room for a fee of $100 for the first hour and $75 for each additional hour or portion thereof.
+- Businesses holding non-commercial meeting for training or educational purposes may use the Meeting Room for a fee

 - A single group or individual may book up to 12 meetings per year, once a month.

-- Meeting rooms may not be used for gatherings of a purely social nature.
+- The Meeting Room may not be used for gatherings of a purely social nature.

-All meetings must be open to the public, and groups may not charge admission nor solicit or require donations for their meetings.
+All non-fee paying meetings (A-D listed above) must be open to the public, and groups may not charge admission nor solicit or require donations for their meetings.

-- Reservations are not final until confirmed in writing by library staff.
+- Reservations are not final until confirmed by library staff.

 - Reservations will be taken on a first-come, first-served basis.

-Meetings may be scheduled during the following times:
+Meetings may be scheduled during the following times for a period up to four hours.

 The room must be returned to its original condition at the end of the meeting.
-A fee commensurate with the work required, but not less than $25, will be charged if the room is not left in its original condition or the kitchen and serving utensils are not clean.
+A fee commensurate with the work required, but not less than $25, will be charged if the room is not left in its original condition.
 The organization will be barred from further use of the room and the contact person’s library card will be blocked until any such fees are paid.

 No alterations may be made to the room, and nothing may be attached to the walls.
 No flames of any kind are permitted, including lit candles and sterno cooking fuel.
 Costs for damage resulting from use of the meeting room that requires replacement or professional cleaning will be the responsibility of the contact person.
 The organization will be barred from further use of the room and the contact person’s library card will be blocked until such damages are paid.